UCL-CORU/CHD-research-code/README.md

 ## Description

-R code used for research on Congenital Heart Disease (CHD) in the research projects
+R code used for research on Congenital Heart Disease (CHD) in the research projects:

 * LAUNCHES QI - Linking audit and national datasets in congenital heart services for quality improvement;
 * CHAMPION - Congenital heart audit: measuring progress in outcomes nationally (CHAMPION).